m-reza-rahman/azure-cafe/README.md

 * Create a new Azure Container Registry named azurecaferegistry`<your suffix>` (the suffix could be your first name such as "reza").
 Make sure to enable the admin user.
 * Hit Review + create.
 * Hit Create.
 It will take some time for the cluster to deploy.
 * In the portal, go to 'All resources'.
 Find and click on azurecaferegistry`<your suffix>`.
-Open the Access keys panel.
+Open the Settings -> Access keys panel.
 Note down the password.

 ## Setup Kubernetes Tooling
 * You will now need to setup kubectl.
 [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are instructions on how to do that.